nhattruongpham/nhattruongpham.github.io/_news/announcement_2.md

 related_posts: false
 ---

-One manuscript entitled "An exploratory simulation study and prediction model on human brain behavior and activity using an integration of deep neural network and biosensor Rabi antenna" has been accepted in Heliyon
+One manuscript entitled <b>"An exploratory simulation study and prediction model on human brain behavior and activity using an integration of deep neural network and biosensor Rabi antenna"</b> has been accepted in <i>Heliyon</i>